SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

 - **Visualize trend predictions**: When this option is disabled, predicted trend data based on trend data analysis will no longer be displayed.

-- **Visualize change points**: Available from DataMiner 10.0.0/10.0.2 onwards.
-When this option is disabled, change points detected based on trend data analysis will no longer be displayed.
+- **Visualize change points**: When this option is disabled, change points detected based on trend data analysis will no longer be displayed.

 - **Update interval**: Available from DataMiner 10.3.0/10.2.4 onwards.
 Allows you to specify a custom refresh rate for trend graphs (ranging from 5 seconds to 5 minutes).
 By default, this is set to 2 minutes.